 The market for fish and other marine oils is a nutrition industry behemoth.
 It has even surpassed multivitamins in terms of the percentage of consumers that use them, at 72% for fish/marine oils to 65% for multivitamins, according to one survey from early 2013 (1).
 However, that same survey did not place marine oils among the fastest growing segments of the supplements market.
 This indicates a saturation point has been reached, or at least is rapidly approaching.

 But, it has taken an ocean full of research and hard work by industry stakeholders to get this market saturated.
-It certainly figures to remain at this successful juncture, mostly because consumer awareness of the health benefits involved is very widespread.
+It certainly figures to remain at this successful juncture, mostly because consumer awareness of the health benefits of fish oil is very widespread.

 Despite most everybody being on board, it’s important to keep up with the ever-evolving product trends and science in this category to better serve customers.
 “Omega-3s are such a critical building block to health, and ongoing research continues to be extensive.
 It is inevitable that our knowledge will continue to expand with regard to their mechanisms of action and the scope of their impact on optimizing health,” says Keri Marshall, M.S., N.D., chief medical officer at Nordic Naturals, Watsonville, CA. Read on for the latest on that very research, as well as issues like taste masking, delivery formats and introducing kids to marine oils.